 However, you may still be a "qualifying person" and therefore eligible to make a withdrawal for the purchase of a home if Kāinga Ora (formerly Housing New Zealand) notifies us that your financial position is what would be expected of a person who has never owned a home.
+You are not eligible for a second withdrawal if you have already made such a withdrawal from any KiwiSaver scheme.
 You can find out more information on the Kāinga Ora website www.kaingaora.govt.nz.